 - 34 Fun things to do in the Northern Territory

 Check out these road trip tips with kids:

-3. The Savannah Way, Queensland
+3. The Savannah Way Road Trip, Queensland

-The Savannah Way is the ultimate road trip across the top of Australia, stretching from Cairns in Queensland to Broome in Western Australia.
 That’s from East to West for those who don’t know, taking in a whopping 3,700 km.